-If Tommy had not gotten piss drunk in the middle of the week at Luigi’s Irish Pub wing night he would have been able to go to work on Thursday morning and his boss Larry, of The Fine Furniture Folks, wouldn’t have yelled at his wife Ilyse when she refused to drive the delivery truck.
+If Tommy had not gotten piss drunk in the middle of the week at Luigi’s Irish Pub wing night, he would have been at work on Thursday morning and his boss Larry, of The Fine Furniture Folks, wouldn’t have yelled at his wife Ilyse when she refused to drive the delivery truck.

 “Why can’t Terry and Les,”—the delivery boys—“ drive the truck?” she asked.

 “ ‘Cause they’re low-life knuckleheads.
 You’re the only one I can trust.
 Jesus Christ!
 Can’t you just do this one thing without bustin’ my balls about it?”

 Ilyse wanted to get Larry an I Love Jesus sticker for his bumper because Jesus Christ was always shooting out of his mouth.

 Any other day she’d have no problem driving the truck, but she had made plans for today—she was going to meet Marty.

 Ilyse used to drive the delivery van back when the company was small.
 It was her and Tommy and any kid Larry could hire off the street for eight bucks an hour.
 Back then the shop was in their garage—Larry had knocked the back wall out and added an extra twenty feet—and the cops used to show up because Larry worked into the night.
 It was always the same cops—Paul and Dan—and Ilyse made coffee for them while Larry showed them the finer points of joinery.

 “Deep inside,” Larry told her after they’d left, “everybody wants to be a woodworker.”

 Finally, a deal was struck with their neighbours—Larry would insulate the garage to muffle the saws and planer, and also repair whatever wooden woes the neighbours might have.